ashwin4ever/DataSciPy2020/README.md

 of an ever-increasing stream of data derived from the brain.
 It is essential that this development is performed by neuroscientists who are ready and able to process this data.
 Data science is an emerging field dedicated to understanding principles in data sets.
-This teaching unit aims to introduce the science of neural data - the principles data science applied to neural data.
+This teaching unit aims to introduce the principles data science applied to neural data.

 Concretely, *Neural Data Science with Python* aims to teach how to handle, analyze, visualize neural data, to create models and to run simulations of neural systems